webgpu/webgpufundamentals/webgpu/lessons/webgpu-storage-buffers.md

 }
 ```

-The code above makes a circle from triangles like this
+The code above makes a circle from triangles like this.

 <div class="webgpu_center"><div class="center"><div data-diagram="circle" style="width: 300px;"></div></div></div>

-So we can use that to fill a storage buffer with the vertices for a circle
+So we can use that to fill a storage buffer with the vertices for a circle.

 ```js
   // setup a storage buffer with vertex data